pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-cli"></a> Install the Tanzu CLI

-As of TAP release v{{ vars.tap_version }}+, the Tanzu CLI is released and distributed independently from TAP.
+For Tanzu Application Platform v{{ vars.tap_version }}+, the Tanzu CLI is released and distributed independently from Tanzu Application Platform.
 The Tanzu CLI can be installed using a package manager such as Chocolatey, Homebrew, APT, YUM, and DNF, or it can be installed from a binary release.

 Basic installation instructions are provided below.
-If you're interested in more detailed explanations including how to install the Tanzu CLI and CLI plugins in internet restricted environments, visit the new [VMware docs for Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-CLI/0.90.0/tanzu-cli/index.html)
+If you're interested in more detailed explanations including how to install the Tanzu CLI and CLI plugins in Internet restricted environments, see the [VMware Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-CLI/0.90.0/tanzu-cli/index.html) documentation.

 > **Note** If you want to retain an existing installation of the Tanzu CLI, move the CLI binary from `/usr/local/bin/tanzu` (or `C:\Program Files\tanzu` on Windows) to a different location before following the steps below.